bacchanalian/2048Clone/README.md

 # dithyramb
 A simple clone of the famous game 2048 in python.

 Features to add/fix:
-Animation
+Animation,
 Save/load,
-Moving blocks
+Moving blocks,
-Multithreading
+Multithreading,

 Next version:
 Execute in windows

 Final version:
 Run in Android